vinaygopinath/androidtutorial/app/views/concept_lessons/_android_log.html.md

-#Logging in Android
+#Android Log

 ## Beginner

 ### Introduction

-To generate log statements for debugging is a common feature in different programming languages including Android.
+To generate Android log statements we follow a different approach than other languages .
 In java, you can do `System.out.println()` to dump a message where you want to, but it does not work in Android.

-There is Log class from Android that lets you create logging messages with one line of code
+There is an Android Log class that lets you create log messages with one line of code

     Log.d("Tag Name", "Log Message")